SSR: Enhancing Depth Perception in Vision-Language Models via Rationale-Guided Spatial Reasoning: Methodology

 \subsection{Architecture}

-The primary goal is to effectively leverage the reasoning capability of efficient language models effectively enhance the depth understanding and spatial reasoning capability for existing VLMs.
+The primary goal of our proposed \model is to effectively leverage the reasoning capability of efficient language models effectively enhance the depth understanding and spatial reasoning capability for existing VLMs.
 The overall framework is illustrated in Figure~\ref{fig:arch}.